It’s official! Clapton Community Football Club today became the proud new owners of the historic Old Spotted Dog Ground.

 The previous owners, Star Pubs & Bars, had been looking for new tenants since last summer, when it terminated the lease held by Newham Community Leisure Ltd due to non-payment of rent.

 Supporters-owned Clapton CFC, off the back of selling a phenomenal 15,000 replica shirts, were originally offered the lease in September 2019.

 A few months later, the plans changed and the club were given the chance to purchase the freehold outright instead.

 In a vote by the membership at the club’s General Meeting, it was unanimously agreed to make an offer, which was accepted, and the process of changing the ownership has now finally been completed

 The ground does however need a significant amount of work to bring it back up to the required standard after a sustained period of neglect by the previous leaseholder.

 It means both the men’s and women’s first teams will still need to play at their temporary home of Wadham Lodge Sports Ground in Walthamstow for the upcoming 2020/21 season.

-However, the new Old Spotted Dog Ground board of directors, made up of Clapton CFC supporters and residents from the local area, are optimistic of raising the funds needed to restore the ground, and can bank on a sizeable number of the Tons many fans and 1,350 members to volunteer.
+However, the new Old Spotted Dog Ground board of directors, made up of Clapton CFC supporters and residents from the local area, are optimistic of raising the funds needed to restore the ground, and can bank on a sizeable number of fans and 1,350 members to volunteer.